oktadev/okta-blog/_source/_posts/2020-01-13-kotlin-react-crud.md

 - [Build a Simple CRUD App with Spring Boot and Vue.js](/blog/2018/11/20/build-crud-spring-and-vue)

 If you have any questions about this post, please add a comment below.
 For more awesome content, follow  [@oktadev](https://twitter.com/oktadev) on Twitter, like us [on Facebook](https://www.facebook.com/oktadevelopers/), or subscribe to [our YouTube channel](https://www.youtube.com/c/oktadev).

+**Changelog:**

+* May 18, 2020: Upgraded to Okta React 3.0.1 and removed `/implicit` from Login redirect URL.
+See the code changes in the https://github.com/oktadeveloper/okta-kotlin-react-crud-example/pull/3[example app on GitHub].
+Changes to this article can be viewed in https://github.com/oktadeveloper/okta-blog/pull/297[oktadeveloper/okta-blog#297].